CumulusNetworks/docs/content/cumulus-netq-32/Verify-Network-Connectivity/_index.md

 {{<figure src="/images/netq/od-trace-result-large-summary-tab-320.png" width="500">}}

 In our example, we can see that paths 9-12 had three hops by scrolling through the path listing in the table.
 To view the hop details, refer to the next section.
 If there were errors or warnings, that caused the trace failure, a count would be visible in this table.
+To view more details for this and other traces, refer to {{<link title="#View Detailed On-demand Trace Results" text="Detailed On-demand Trace Results">}}.

+{{< /tab >}}

+{{< tab "netq trace" >}}

+The results of the `netq trace` command are displayed in the terminal window where you ran the command.
+Refer to {{<link title="#Create On-demand Traces" text="Create On-demand Traces">}}.

+{{< /tab >}}

+{{< tab "netq add trace" >}}

+After you have run the `netq add trace` command, you are able to view the results in the NetQ UI.

+1. Open the NetQ UI and log in.

+2. Open the xxxx workbench where the associated On-demand Trace Result card has been placed.

-To view more details for this and other traces, refer to the next section.
+To view more details for this and other traces, refer to {{<link title="#View Detailed On-demand Trace Results" text="Detailed On-demand Trace Results">}}.

+{{< /tab >}}

+{{< /tabs >}}

 ### View Detailed On-demand  Trace Results

-You can dig deeper into the results of a trace, viewing the interfaces, ports, tunnels, VLANs, etc. for each available path.
+You can dig deeper into the results of a trace in the NetQ UI, viewing the interfaces, ports, tunnels, VLANs, etc. for each available path.

 To view the more detail: